 MissionSquare is a retirement provider managing 10 retirement retirement accounts.
 These tax-advantaged accounts transfer by beneficiary designation—not by will—making it critical to keep designations current and aligned with broader estate planning goals.

-Beneficiary designations at MissionSquare can be managed online, by mail, and by phone, typically taking 10-15 minutes.
+Beneficiary designations at MissionSquare can be managed online, by mail, and by phone, typically taking 10-15 minutes online; longer if spousal consent and a notary are required.
 Trust funding is also available, allowing families to name a trust as the beneficiary of retirement accounts.

 There are two sides to estate planning at MissionSquare: setting things up while you're alive, and the process survivors follow after a death.